PaloAltoNetworks/terraform-provider-sase/README.md

 }
 ```

-Then when referencing the locally built provider, use the local name in the provider block like so:
+Then when referencing the locally built provider, use the local name in the `terraform` configuration block like so:

 ```hcl
 terraform {